helloWorld141/HDFSup/README.md

 # HDFSup
-a simple web UI for uploading file to a deployed Hadoop Dstributed File System
+a simple web UI for uploading file to a deployed Hadoop Dstributed File System and managing Spark cluster